brunogml/rKTs/README.md

 - `<coloph>` is the entire colophon of the text in the edition, transliterated in EWTS
 - `<coltitle>` is the title of the text as indicated in the colophon
 - `<author>` is the name of the author as appearing in the colophon of the edition (can appear multiple times)
-- `<translator-pandita>` idem with the source language scholar participating in the translation (can be from Indic or Chinese)
+- `<translatorPandita>` idem with the source language scholar participating in the translation (can be from Indic or Chinese)
 - `<translator>` idem with the Tibetan translator
 - `<sponsor>` idem with the sponsor (yon bdag) of the first translation
 - `<scribe>` idem with the scribe (yi ge ba) of the first translation
-- `<translator2-pandita>` idem with the source language scholar of the second translation
+- `<translator2Pandita>` idem with the source language scholar of the second translation
 - `<translator2>` idem with the Tibetan translator of the second translation
-- `<revisor-pandita>` idem with the source language scholar involved in the first revision
+- `<revisorPandita>` idem with the source language scholar involved in the first revision
 - `<revisor>` idem with the Tibetan scholar involved in the first revision
 - `<revisionsponsor>` idem with the sponsor of the first revision
-- `<revisor2-pandita>` idem for the second revision
+- `<revisor2Pandita>` idem for the second revision
 - `<revisor2>` idem for the second revision
-- `<revisor3-pandita>` idem for the third revision
+- `<revisor3Pandita>` idem for the third revision
 - `<revisor3>` idem for the third revision
 - `<translationplace>` the place where the translation occured according to the colophon of the edition
 - `<revisionplace>` the place where the translation occured according to the colophon of the edition